baasbox/docs/source/index.md

 });
 ```

-> Example of response with file details
+> Example of a response with file details

 ```json
 {